 Sometimes you just need to get cozy with your favorite warm beverage and read or listen to some marvelous homeschool inspiration.

-Perfection not required.
+Perfection is not required.

-If you’re feeling overwhelmed it can help to slow down.
+If you’re feeling overwhelmed, it can help to slow down.
 The Brave Writer philosophy suggests starting with just one thing.

 Choose the thing you feel most comfortable with and do that.
-Then as you feel more comfortable add another resource or subject.
+Then as you feel more comfortable, add another resource or subject.
 Eventually, you’ll find yourself building layers of learning and a routine that works for you and your family.

-None of Us are Perfect
+None of Us Is Perfect

 Maybe even a bit of a Maverick.

-There’s actually a high likelihood of Pinterest fails.
+There’s a high likelihood of Pinterest failing.

 So, here I am…. being a perfectly imperfect homeschool mom.